1972–73 Philadelphia 76ers season: Season standings

-Record vs. opponents

 Anatomy of a demise

 Two and a half months after Philadelphia's collapse against the Boston Celtics in the 1968 NBA Playoffs, Wilt Chamberlain was traded to the Los Angeles Lakers.
 In return, the Sixers received Darrall Imhoff, Archie Clark and Jerry Chambers.

 The background of the deal can be traced back to Sixers owners Ike Richman and Irv Kosloff.
 Chamberlain indicated that Richman promised him part ownership of the club, but Richman died before the deal was completed.
 When Kosloff became sole owner, he refused to honor the agreement Chamberlain had reached with Richman.
 This infuriated Chamberlain, and he contemplated retirement or bolting to the ABA.
 Chamberlain then expressed a desire to play in Los Angeles and suggested a trade.
 On paper, the deal made some sense from the Sixers' perspective, since general manager Jack Ramsay was not willing to risk letting Chamberlain get away for nothing.
 In the long run, however, the Sixers didn't get nearly enough in return.

 After the 1967–68 season, head coach Alex Hannum bolted to the ABA, and Ramsay named himself head coach.
 He decided that Clark, Imhoff and Chambers would be part of a smaller, quicker, fast-breaking team.
 This plan had never truly materialized.
 Imhoff spent only 2 seasons with the 76ers, Clark spent three, while Chambers never played for Philadelphia after spending two years in the military before being traded.
-Luke Jackson, Chamberlain's intended successor, suffered a major injury in the 1968-69 season and was never the same player after that.
+Luke Jackson, Chamberlain's intended successor, suffered a major injury in the 1968–69 season and was never the same player after that.
 Chet Walker was dealt to the Chicago Bulls for Jim Washington, a role player.

 Another contributing factor to the poor season was Philadelphia's first-round draft choices from 1967 through 1972.
 Selections such as Craig Raymond, Shaler Halimon, Bud Ogden, Harris Ahmad, Al Henry, Dana Lewis and Fred Boyd made no impact with the club, while Philadelphia passed on drafting future stars such as Nate Archibald and Calvin Murphy.

 Ramsay did coax 55 victories out of the 1st 76ers team he coached in 1968–69.
 That number dipped into the 40s for the next 2 seasons, and sunk even further to 30 in 1971–72—the 1st time they had missed the playoffs in franchise history (dating back to their tenure as the Syracuse Nationals).